XRAccessibility/xraccessibility.github.io/README.md

 <img src="https://user-images.githubusercontent.com/89936733/137009786-a53cd80a-4f20-4c8c-9f43-aa3ba6bc4e05.png" alt="XRAssociation + XRAccess Combined Logo smaller" >

 # XRAccessibility Project Overview
-The XRAccessibility Project is an initiative driven by the XR Association and XR Access to provide a central place for developers to find solutions for creating accessible code across various XR platforms.
+The XRAccessibility Project is an initiative driven by the [XR Association](https://xra.org/) and [XR Access](https://xraccess.org) to provide a central place for developers to find solutions for creating accessible code across various XR platforms.
 We were inspired by developers, key players in ensuring that this technology is accessible, who reported challenges in finding accessible code snippets.
-Here are some of its features:
+It features:

- - Provides **strategies, code, and tutorials** to solve accessibility concerns across a wide range of platforms
+ - **Strategies, code, and tutorials** to solve accessibility concerns across a wide range of platforms

- - Includes an **index** that points to resources all over the internet, organized by platform
+ - An **index** that points to resources all over the internet, organized by platform

-  - **Validates** resource usability and functionality
+  - **Validation** of resource usability and functionality

- - Features a **contribution form** for adding links to additional resources to this project
+ - A [**contribution form**](https://docs.google.com/forms/d/e/1FAIpQLScpJxyqTgY68ilw9dVAtHpivp2ks4TR7W7szmaC2ytLTFJ3mA/viewform?usp=sf_link) for adding additional resources to this project

+## Featured Platforms

 | Platform              	| Supported Devices                                                            	|
 |-----------------------	|------------------------------------------------------------------------------	|